Kodular/Documentation/docs/components/social/texting.md

 |:----:|:-------:|
 |boolean|False|

-If true, then SendMessage will attempt to send messages over Wifi using Google Voice.
+_If true, then SendMessage will attempt to send messages over Wifi using Google Voice.
 This requires that the Google Voice app must be installed and set up on the phone or tablet, with a Google Voice account.
-If GoogleVoiceEnabled is false, the device must have phone and texting service in order to send or receive messages with this component.
+If GoogleVoiceEnabled is false, the device must have phone and texting service in order to send or receive messages with this component._

 ### Message

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Texting', 'Message')]]